 – KQ board is reviewing hedging policy, and this is through the committee of the board

 – some hedging parties have been reluctant to enter into contracts with KQ of late, and insist on some cash cover

 – while they could not comment on recent prices they have hedged, some to 2011, he mentioned the numbers have swung in their way as at August and they may have a write back in profits this year when they brief investors in October 2009.

 – how will they control costs?
 Careful choice of routes, try and expand those that work, drop those that don’t.
 African routes account for almost 1/2 their revenue now.

 – Why did employees strike?
 There were conflicting unions representing employees, and during labour talks, the employees went on an illegal strike as they demanded untenable wage increments.
 Management was able to come to an agreement with the help of COTU and is looking to learn from mistakes it may have made to avoid this again

-– Why is company’s secretary (CS) not an employee?
-Company did a cost benefit analysis and decided to outsource the function.
+– Why is the company’s Secretary (CS) not an employee?
+The Company did a cost-benefit analysis and decided to outsource the function.
 The CS is still Fiona Fox and she assured shareholders that she responds to all letters written to her; most of which relate to registrar matters

 – Do they plan to fly to the USA?
 KQ has never said they would fly to US; they have good partnerships and networks (KLM) through which they get feeds from US already, and JKIA will have to make some modifications before they can fly to US.

 – What will be done about Boeing 787 which they have ordered but us yet to fly?
-KQ are talking to Airbus and Boeing about getting some replacement aircraft (won’t be brand new) but decision will be made in a few months
+KQ are talking to Airbus and Boeing about getting some replacement aircraft (won’t be brand new) but a decision will be made in a few months.

 Minor #FAIL’s: – The company registrars who had dozens of computers to register shareholder before the meeting, but whose computers were not connected.
 Anyone could have walked in.
 They also ran out of ballot papers